 Once you complete and file this form, you’ll receive a notice in the mail before your formal protest date.
 In most counties, you receive the information 15 days before your formal protest hearing.
 On the day of your formal protest, you’ll meet with a review board.
 The specific number of people present will vary from county to county, but you should receive this information prior to your formal protest date.
 If not, reach out to your appraisal district to find out.
 You should bring printed documentation for each of the appraisal district representatives to review.
 In most cases, you only have a very short time to present your case, so make sure you know your time limits, and be prepared to quickly and clearly present the evidence.

 After you’ve submitted your evidence and presented your case, the appraisal district will present their side.
 Then, the panel will discuss the information from both parties and make a determination.
 If you’re still unhappy with the result of a formal hearing, there are legal steps you can take, so don’t feel pressured to accept an offer from the appraisal district if you are truly unhappy with the outcome.
 A professional with knowledge about real estate law can help you understand these additional options.

 Home Tax Solutions is Here to Help with Your Property Tax Bill

 Even if you’re disputing your property tax bill, you still need to pay the undisputed percentage of your bill on time.
 The undisputed percentage would be the cost of your property tax bill if the appraisal district accepts your proposed home value.
 In some counties, the full property tax bill may be due even if your property value is being protested.
 In either case, the Home Tax Solutions team can help you cover the cost of your property tax bill, and there’s no penalty for early payment if you win your protest and get reimbursed for part of the payment.
-You can get started by filling out our application form online, or contact any of our five conveniently located Texas offices.
+You can get started on applying for a property tax loan by filling out our application form online, or contact any of our five conveniently located Texas offices.